sophia-vo/Power-Outage-Predictions/README.md

 ### Data Cleaning and Exploratory Data Analysis
 **Data Cleaning Steps:**
 <br/>
-1. Loaded the dataset into the notebook using only the columns specified in "Column Information"
+1. Loaded the dataset into the notebook using only the columns specified in "Column Information" so that only the columns necessary to our analysis were included.
-2.
+2. Dropped row zero and reset the index as it did not contain actual data just the units for the data displayed in the rest of the dataframe
+3. Set the index as an integer 'OBS' and dropped its column form so that the power outages could be properly identified and ordered for the analyses.
+4. Converted the original 'OUTAGE.START.DATE' and 'OUTAGE.START.TIME' columns to datetime form and combined them into one pd.Timestamp column (dropping both of the originals).
+This allowed for ease of analysis as now only one column had to be used for analysis instead of two.
+Additionally, the combination of these two columns make comparison between dates easier as is specifies the exact time an outage occured.
+5. Repeated step 4 with the 'OUTAGE.RESTORATION.DATE' AND 'OUTAGE.RESTORATION.TIME' to create the 'OUTAGE.RESTORATION' column to further ease analysis.
 ### Assessment of Missingness
 ### Hypothesis Testing
 ### Framing a Prediction Problem